 Any project changing transforming a building from a previously non-residential use.
 This may include warehouses, hotels, gyms, school buildings, or other similar types.
 The adaptive reuse may be historic in nature.

+Definitions

-All adaptive reuse projects will require a building level simulation using eQUEST.
-At the CERTIFIED LEVEL certification in the ENERGY STAR Multifamily High Rise program is not required for Performance or Prescriptive.
-Definitions ENERGY STAR Version 3 Target Index: the HERS Index of ENERGY STAR Reference Design Home without the SAF.
-SAF: the Size Adjustment Factor Additional Resources More information on ENERGY STAR New Homes may be found at www.energystar.gov.
-Confirmation When seeking Performance Compliance:
+ENERGY STAR Version 3 Target Index: the HERS Index of ENERGY STAR Reference Design Home without the SAF.

+SAF: the Size Adjustment Factor

+Additional Resources

+More information on ENERGY STAR New Homes may be found at www.energystar.gov.

+Confirmation

+When seeking Performance Compliance: